queryluke/masseffect-5e-data/text/en/backgrounds/escort.md

 attitude to bring anyone of either gender in your embrace.
 You can call upon a humanoid that can see and hear you and gain its attention without it suspecting something (other than what you offer).

 __Alternate Feature: Unrequited Love__.
-At some point in your service, a patron became obsessed with you, expressing his undying love and vowing to protect you at all costs.
+At some point in your service, a patron became obsessed with you, expressing their undying love and vowing to protect you at all costs.
 Whenever you are in need, you can request this patron's aid.
 As long as you feign reciprocal feelings they will fulfill your request to the best of their abilities, even to the point of sacrificing their life for you.